 What explains the growing popularity of all white kitchens and white kitchen cabinets?

-Well, there are many benefits that make white color a preferred choice for homeowners seeking kitchen renovation.
-White cabinets, coupled with countertops and backsplashes of the same color, offer an airy, bright, crisp and authentic feel to your kitchen, adding zing to the whole ambience.
+Well, there are many benefits that make the white color a preferred choice for homeowners seeking kitchen renovation.
+White cabinets, coupled with countertops and backsplashes of the same color, offer an airy, bright, crisp and authentic feel to your kitchen, adding zing to the whole ambiance.

 This is especially important homeowners who spend a substantial amount of their time in kitchens.
 Being the central traffic hub of your entire house, you want the kitchen to feel spacious and welcoming to guests and family members.

 However, the pristine white kitchen decor also makes maintenance a daunting prospect for many.
 Before you invest your hard-earned money into a white kitchen renovation, learn the pros and cons associated with it.

 Recommended Reading: How to Keep White Kitchen Cabinets Clean

 Let us walk you through the advantages and drawbacks of white kitchens in general and white kitchen cabinets in particular.

 The Pros: From offering a neutral foundation to surviving kitchen cabinet trends to being friendly with kitchen hardware accessories, white kitchen cabinets have a slew of advantages upfront.

 Foundation neutrals play a key role in any design and decor, and kitchen remodeling is no exception.

 While choosing the right neutral can be tricky sometimes, you can be safe and sure to go with a white foundation neutral for your remodeling project.
 White cabinets infuse neutrality and simplicity into your space, allowing other elements and accessories (especially in bold colors) to pop.